com-pas/compas-architecture/technical/GITHUB_ACTIONS.md

 A few points to remember:
 - (1): By default, all actions are triggered on a push action.
-- (2): Only applicable if your repository is depending on our Github Packages.
+- (2): Only applicable if your repository is depending on our [Github Package](https://github.com/orgs/com-pas/packages).
 The GITHUB_TOKEN needs to be set with something (value doesn't matter) to give your access to the Github Packages during build.
 - (3): Again, only applicable if your repository is depending on our Github Packages.
 The GITHUB_TOKEN gives you access to the Github Packages during build.
 - (4): Replace the `<insert project key>` with the project key you copied.